nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 `/list`

+Expected output:
 ```
-Here are the list of dates for your workout:
+Here are the list of dates of your workouts:
-Tue Mar 21 00:00:00 SGT 2023
+1. 25/03/23
+2. 26/03/23
 ```
-### Viewing a specific workout: `/view`
+### View a workout: `/wview`
-Display the specified workout list
+Display the list of exercises done for a workout on a specified date.

-Format: `/view <DD/MM/YY>`
+Format: `/wview <DD/MM/YY>`

 Example of usage:

-`/view 21/03/23`
+`/wview 21/03/23`

 Expected output:
 ```
-[bench press 100 5 5 5 5, bench press 100 5 5 5 5]
+Here are the list of exercises in your workout:
+1. bench press 100kg 9 8 7 6 5
+2. squats 120kg 8 6 5 4
 ```
-### Deleting a specific workout: `/delete`
+### Delete a workout: `/delete`
-Delete the specified workout
+Delete a workout on a specified date.

 Format: `/delete <DD/MM/YY>`